 Characterised by hard-hitting basslines, lush and rich synths, simple yet effective drums, Synthwave music and its subgenres are hardly new to the music scene.
 Yet, if you have taken a dip into 80s nostalgia, you will notice an interesting pattern of these influences making their way into modern pop culture, often found where you least expect them.

-Synthwave is a microgenre of electronic music that found its origins in the 1980s and fully solidified itself through early 2000s and 2010s, slowly making it into mainstream through shows like Stranger Things and musical influences of songs like ‘Blinding Lights’ by The Weeknd or ‘Midnight City’ by M83.
+Synthwave is a microgenre of electronic music that found its origins in the 1980s and fully solidified itself through early 2000s and 2010s, slowly making it into mainstream through TV shows and musical influences of songs like ‘Blinding Lights’ by The Weeknd or ‘Midnight City’ by M83.
 Currently, it doesn’t show any signs of slowing down.
 Our Synthwave Serum & Cthulhu Presets and MIDI & Loop collections have been growing in popularity here at Glitchedtones and it’s great to see producers and artists taking influences from the genre and appropriating them in new and creative ways.
 So, what exactly is Synthwave?

 Synthwave music characteristics

 As mentioned in the intro and suggested by the name, Synthwave relies heavily on synths, namely, big pads to create an impact.
 Rooted in 80s videogames, action, science-fiction and horror films, it implements simple chord progressions like triads, 7ths, sus2 and sus4 as well as the odd 9th chords thrown into the mix – if you’re feeling spicy.
 Drums are usually kept simple, creating a memorable beat and contributing to the head-bopping aspect of Synthwave.
 They are often enhanced with interesting and creative drum fills.
 The basslines complement the rhythm and the aesthetic of the genre.